MacArthur (1977 film): Production

 Gregory Peck said, "I admit that I was not terribly happy with the script they gave me, or with the production they gave me which was mostly on the back lot of Universal.
 I thought they shortchanged the production."
+Parts of the film were shot at the beach near Camp Pendleton in San Diego County, California, and at San Diego's main passenger rail station, known locally as the Santa Fe Depot.